banner-brands.png

 Each type of GST return form prescribed for business entities contains unique requirements based on the type of registration, annual turnover, and business type.
 For more information, find professional assistance or visit the appropriate section of the official GST portal.

-A business may not have had any transactions in a particular period, but this does not omit the filing ‘no activity’ return in the period.
-This is to help ensure compliance by avoiding persistent penalties for filing out of the prescribed period even if the return is a no-activity.
+A business may not have had any transactions in a particular period, but this does not exempt you from filing a ‘nil return’ for that period.
+This is to help ensure compliance by avoiding persistent penalties for filing out of the prescribed period, even if the return is a no-activity.

 If you discover any mistakes in the filed GST return, you can file an amendment request in the next return.
 It is advisable to always have adequate supporting documents to effect changes in the subsequent returns.